bikeshaving/crank/website/documents/guides/03-components.md

 );
 ```

-The type of children is unknown, i.e. it could be an array, an element, or whatever else the caller passes in.
+The type of children is unknown, e.g. it could be an array, an element, or whatever else the caller passes in.

 ## Stateful Components
 Eventually, you’ll want to write components with local state.
 In Crank, we use [generator functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*) to do so.
 These types of components are referred to as *generator components*.